IBM/migrate-app-to-openshift-using-ta/README.md

 From your Transformation Advisor's project you will see an option to download the Data Collector.
 Click on `Download`.
 It will take you to a new page which has instructions to download, install and run the data collector.

-To download the data collector, select the appropriate `source operating system` and then `download` to start downloaing the zip file as shown below.
+To download the data collector, select the appropriate `source operating system` and then `download` to start downloading the zip file as shown below.

 ![dc_download](doc/source/images/dc_download.png)